 In addition to grants funded, the foundation also provides two $500 student awards at high school graduation.
 The Jennifer Evereth Memorial Award is given to a student who excels in the arts or music.
 The James Ford Memorial Award is given to a student who excels in mathematics or science.
 Students are selected by a committee made up of high school teachers and administrators.

 The Livestreaming and Video Analysis for Athletics grant, through HUDL technology, makes access to live athletic events possible.
 Student-athletes will benefit from the enrichment of their experience due to “the use of video analysis while also providing a livestreaming capability for our student body and our families for free.”
-The current New York State Department of Health guidelines allow only two spectators per student-athlete.
-The HUDL technology opens up these events for family and friends to view them as they happen.
+When the New York State Department of Health guidelines allowed only two spectators per student-athlete, the HUDL technology opened up these events for family and friends to view them as they happened.
 “You may not be in-person, but you can see your Blue Devils live!”
 East Aurora athletes and coaches will have a valuable tool to use for team and individual improvement for years to come.
 Look for one of the HUDL cameras the next time you are in the gym!

 Weather Station Update